Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Acknowledgements

 \end{itemize}

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 We thank Alba Grassi, Aleksandra Korzhenkova, Oleg Lisovyi, Alex Moll, Eveliina Peltola, Vincent Vargas for informative discussions.
+We also thank the anonymous referees whose detailed feedback has significantly helped to improve and rectify many details of the paper.
 Part of this work was done during the authors' residence at the SLMath (formerly, Mathematical Sciences Research Institute) in Berkeley, California, during the program 'Universality and Integrability in Random Matrix Theory and Interacting Particle Systems'.
 They acknowledge the support of the National Science Foundation Grant No. DMS-1928930.
 H.D. also acknowledges the support of the Okinawa Institute of Science and Technology (OIST), where she completed part of this work during her stay for the Theoretical Sciences Visiting Program (TSVP) "Exact Asymptotics: From Fluid Dynamics to Quantum Geometry."

-The work of H.D. is partly supported by Australian Research Council Discovery Project \#DP200100210, INI-Simons fellowship, and SMRI postdoctoral fellowship.
+The work of H.D. is partly supported by Australian Research Council Discovery Project \#DP200100210, INI-Simons fellowship, SMRI postdoctoral fellowship, and Marie Skłodowska-Curie Postdoctoral Fellowship 101203697.
 The work of P.G. is partially supported by the NSF grant DMS-2346685.
 A.P. is supported NSF MSPRF grant DMS-2103354, and RSF grant 22-11-00070.